 C. Application Procedure

-Submissions must be made by student members who will serve as Principal Investigators.
+Submissions must be made by international student members who will serve as Principal Investigators or Co-PIs.
 However, other students and/or professionals may be Co-Investigators or additional applicants.

 The grant application should be submitted through the Google Form.